hannestschofenig/psa-api-benchmark/README.md

-# Benchmark to test the PSA Crypto API
+# Benchmark for the PSA Crypto API